goblint/analyzer/docs/developer-guide/firstanalysis.md

 There is no need to implement the transfer functions for branching for this example; it only relies on lattice join operations to correctly take both paths into account.

 The assignment relies on the function `eval`, which is almost there.
 It just needs you to fix the evaluation of constants!
 Unless you jumped straight to this line, it should not be too complicated to fix this.
-With this in place, we should have sufficient information to tell Goblint that the assertion does hold.
+With this in place, we should have sufficient information to tell Goblint that the assertion does hold (run `make` to compile the updated analysis in Goblint).

 ## Extending the domain